dmd-program/dmd-300-sp17/project-1.md

 5. Identify awareness opportunities
 6. Choose primary media for digital production
    - Print, web, info-graphics, game/interactive, animation, video/film, audio/sound, etc.
-7. Create a pitch document that highlights:
+7. Create a document and pech-kucha "style" pitch deck that highlights:
    - The issue and the people affected
    - The audience for the awareness campaign
    - The types of media that will be produced.
-   - Create pech-kucha "style" pitch deck
    - Doc Reqs:
       - Project Timeline
       - Development process steps
-      - Tools and methods
+      - Tools, assets, methodologies, and outcomes
       - Personnel responsibilities
-   - Create Project Blog/website
+8. Create Project Blog/website
-8. Members choose roles and develop contract agreement
+9. Members choose roles and develop contract agreement
-9. Begin production.
+10. Begin production.
 Post updates to a public blog or equivalent.
-10. Instructor check-in
+11. Instructor check-in
-11. Final work presentation uploaded online
+12. Final work presentation uploaded online

 ## Schedule